The flags property of the RegExp object in JavaScript returns a string containing the flags of the regular expression. This property is read-only.

 This flags property of RegExp a string that contains the flags of the RegExp object.
 This property is read-only.

-RegExp.flags returns value of type String
+RegExp.flags returns value of type String.

-In JavaScript, we can retrieve the flags of a RegExp object by accessing the flags
+In JavaScript, we can retrieve the flags of a RegExp object by accessing the flags property.

 For example,

-to get the string of flags.flags
+2. We access the flags property of regex to get the string of flags.

 const flags = regex.flags;